tanberry/learnings/gitmagic.md

 Below are the steps for setting up your own local working directory, and then committing your changes back to the upstream (official) repository.

-NOTE:
+There are two ways to contribut to an upstream repo:
-Think of the fork workflow as a triangle: you fork and clone the official repo, create a local copy, push that local copy to your fork, and then create a PR to pull in your updates TO the official repo FROM your fork.
+1. fork the repo so that you have your own, upstream version of it, then clone your fork so that you have a local, working copy.
+(Think of the fork workflow as a triangle: you fork the 1) official repo to create a forked upstream version, and then clone that fork to create 3) a local copy.
+You then make changes locally, then push that local copy to your fork, and then create a PR on your fork repo to pull in your updates TO the official repo FROM your fork.
 ![](./triangle.png)

+3. If you have clone permission, you can skip the fork step, and simply clone the upstream repo so that you have your own (cloned) local repo.
+(With this method, there is not a triangle, but rather a direct back-and-forth between the upstream repo and your local working repo.)

 ### Step 1.
 Setting up your local repo
 1. Fork the upstream repo (IF are an employee and have write access, just skip to Step 2 and clone the repo.)